- What is Metabolic Syndrome?

 What is Metabolic Syndrome?

 Metabolic syndrome is a cluster of health conditions that increase a person’s risk for heart disease, stroke, and type 2 diabetes.
-These conditions include increased abdominal fat, high blood pressure, elevated blood sugar, low HDL (“good”) cholesterol, and high triglyceride levels.
-A diagnosis typically occurs when a person has at least three of these five risk factors.
+These conditions include:

 - Abdominal obesity: Excess fat around the midsection is a key sign of metabolic imbalance.
 This type of fat is especially harmful because it surrounds vital organs and promotes inflammation.

-Symptoms for metabolic syndrome may not always be obvious, making regular screenings crucial.
-However, early indicators of metabolic syndrome include:
+Metabolic syndrome symptoms are not always obvious, making regular screenings crucial.
+Early indicators of metabolic syndrome include:

 - Midsection weight gain